How do I log in ?

-From the user's Home Page or inbox screen on eIRB, select "IRB" on the red bar at the top.
+Please refer to the HRPP webpage on Reporting New Information for the most current guidance on your reporting requirements.
+Then follow these instructions on using the electronic system: From the user's Home Page or inbox screen on eIRB, select "IRB" on the red bar at the top.
 Next, select the 2nd tab on labeled "Active."
 From this list of active studies, choose the specific study for which you are reporting the RNI nd click on the link.
 At that point, you may select the button to Report New Information under "My Current IRB Actions."
 See the Quick Start Guide on Reporting New Information for complete instructions.

 How will department chairs review and approve new studies in eIRB?